Rashard Robinson

-Rashard Robinson (born July 23, 1995) is an American football cornerback who is a free agent.
-He played college football at LSU, and was drafted by the San Francisco 49ers in the fourth round of the 2016 NFL Draft.
+Rashard Robinson (born July 23, 1995) is an American professional football cornerback.
+He played college football at LSU, and was selected by the San Francisco 49ers in the fourth round of the 2016 NFL draft.
+Robinson has also been a member of the New York Jets, Dallas Cowboys, and Tampa Bay Buccaneers.

-Early years
+Early life

 Robinson was born in Pompano Beach, Florida, where he attended Blanche Ely High School.

 College career

 Robinson attended Louisiana State University, where he played two seasons of college football for the LSU Tigers under head coach Les Miles.
 He recorded one interception and 30 tackles in 15 games.

 Robinson was suspended indefinitely from LSU's football team midway through the 2014 season due to a failed drug test and substandard academics.
 After missing a semester, he was arrested in June 2015 for unauthorized entry into a teammate's apartment and was not allowed to re-enroll.
-He returned to Florida and enrolled at Broward College in Fort Lauderdale, where he began training for the NFL Draft.
+He returned to Florida and enrolled at Broward College in Fort Lauderdale, where he began training for the NFL draft.